 2. Painless Process

-- The cord which is the main channel linking mother to the developing life provides nutrients and source of removal of toxic wastes from the baby through the mother.
+• The cord, the main channel linking the mother to the developing life, provides nutrients and a source of removing toxic wastes from the baby through the mother.

-- Both the procedures are pain-free methods for baby and the mother.
+• Both procedures are pain-free for the baby and the mother.

 3. Devoid of Health Risks

-- The method does not give any post-procedure threat to mother or infant baby and holds total hazard free guarantee.
+• The method does not give any post-procedure threat to the mother or infant baby and holds a total hazard free guarantee.

 4. Future Insurance for Child

-- The process is regarded as similar to the health insurance of children.
+• The process is regarded as similar to children’s health insurance.
 Due to the similarity in the genetic makeup of siblings and closely related family members, the saving of cord blood gives a safe choice to deal with any unhealthy future concerns.

-- The process of saving stem cells holds 100% chance of matching with the same individual and 75% chance of similarity among the siblings.
+• The process of saving stem cells holds a 100% chance of matching with the same individual and a 75% chance of similarity among the siblings.

 5. Assisting Humanity

-- Due to increased chances of acceptance of stem cells into the foreign body, the donor blood could prove to be an extraordinary relief to many sufferers.
+• Due to increased chances of acceptance of stem cells into the foreign body, donor blood could prove to be an extraordinary relief to many sufferers.

-- The donation of cord blood to public banks is motivated by FDA as it can serve as an excellent transplantation option in many recipient patients.
+• The donation of cord blood to public banks is motivated by the FDA as it can serve as an excellent transplantation option in many recipient patients.

 6. Increased Effectiveness

-- Better acceptability, fewer risks and long shelf life of storage have made a cord blood stem cells superior option as compared to bone marrow stem cells.
+• Better acceptability, fewer risks, and long shelf-life storage have made cord blood stem cells superior to bone marrow stem cells.

 7. Decreased Chances of Graft Diseases

-- Due to the increased compatibility of donor and recipient in cord blood transplantation, chances of GVHD are decreased after the grafting in host body has taken place.
+• Due to the increased compatibility of donor and recipient in cord blood transplantation, chances of GVHD are decreased after the grafting in the host body.

 8. Prolong Storage

-- When frozen, cord blood holds longer shelf life for usage after many years of collection.
+• When frozen, cord blood holds a longer shelf life for usage after many years of collection.

-- On the contrary, bone marrow blood cannot be preserved for a longer duration.
+• On the contrary, bone marrow blood cannot be preserved longer.

-- Bone marrow blood requires immediate transplantation after collection otherwise the blood loses the efficacy and no longer remains viable to be used for transplantation purposes.
+• Bone marrow blood requires immediate transplantation after collection; otherwise, the blood loses efficacy and no longer remains viable to be used for transplantation purposes.

 9. Immune System Reinforcement